Year-End MATCH (DEADLINE Dec 31): Donate & Make a Difference |

 Cancer Policy Roundtable

 The Cancer Policy Roundtable (CPR) is a semi-annual meeting convening stakeholders in the cancer community.
 Participants discuss pressing issues related to cancer research, development of new cancer therapies, and the delivery of quality cancer care.
+In 2020, we celebrated 20 years of CPR meetings.

 CPR presenters range from public and health policy experts to representatives of the National Institutes of Health (NIH), Food and Drug Administration (FDA), Centers for Medicare and Medicaid Services (CMS), Congressional health policy advisors and leaders in health insurance, pharmaceutical, and biotechnology industries.